 Wawanesa offers several discounts you might not see with other insurers:

-Driver training.
-Young drivers can shave savings off the premium by completing an approved safety course.
+- Driver training.
+Young drivers can shave savings off the premium by completing an approved safety course in Oregon.

 Pros and cons of Wawanesa car insurance

-Limited service.
+- Limited states served.
 The company covers drivers in Oregon and California only.

 Alternatives to Wawanesa